krlex/debian-docker-image-creator/README.md

 ## Usage

-You first need to choose which dist  between squeeze, wheezy and jessie you want (jessie  will  be  the  latest  tag)  and  you  need  to  choose  you  user  (or organization) name on Docker Hub.
+You first  need to choose which  dist between lenny, squeeze,  wheezy,jessie and stretch you want  (jessie will be the  'latest' tag) and you need  to choose you user (or organization) name on Docker Hub.

 Show help.